Michael Field (author): Biographies

 Bradley was for a time involved with Ruskin's utopian project.
 She published first under the pseudonym Arran Leigh, a nod to Elizabeth Barrett.
 Cooper adopted the name Isla Leigh for their first joint publication, Bellerophôn.

 In the late 1870s, when Cooper was at University College, Bristol, they agreed to live together and were, over the next 40 years, lesbian lovers and co-authors.
 Their first joint publication as Michael Field was "Callirhöe and Fair Rosamund" in 1884.
 The Athenaeum noted that 'the famous Faun song in 'Callirrhoé,' which has found its way into many anthologies, the Fairy songs in 'Fair Rosamund,' and the whole of the poignant drama of 'The Father's Tragedy' were the work of the younger writer while still a girl.'

+In 1889, they published Long Ago, a collection of 68 poems that imagined the full collection of Sappho's poetry from the fragments included in Henry Thornton Wharton's Sappho: Memoir, Text, Selected Renderings, and a Literal Translation (1885).
+Long Ago represented Sappho as a complex figure and included heteroerotic and homoerotic desire.
+It had a large influence on the next wave of women who represented Sappho in poetry, including the poets Renée Vivien, H.D., and Amy Lowell.

 Bradley and Cooper were Aestheticists, strongly influenced by the thoughts of Walter Pater.
 They developed a large circle of literary friends and contacts; in particular, painters and life partners Charles Ricketts and Charles Shannon, near whom they settled in Richmond, London.
 Robert Browning was a close friend of theirs — if also the source of their leaked identity — as well as Rudyard Kipling.
 They also knew and admired Oscar Wilde, whose death they bitterly mourned.

 While Bradley and Cooper were always well connected and financially independent, their early critical success was not sustained.
 (This is often attributed to the joint identity of Field becoming known).
 They knew many of the aesthetic movement of the 1890s, including Walter Pater, Vernon Lee, J. A. Symonds and also Bernard Berenson.
 William Rothenstein was a friend.
 In 1899, the death of Cooper's father enabled them to buy their own house as evidence of their "close marriage" although Cooper saw her father's death as retribution for their lifestyle.
 She later led the way in establishing the couple as active Catholics.